d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 the features ought to be hierarchically composed with multiple jointly learned layers, each with learnable parameters.
-In the case of an image, the lowest layers might come to detect edges, colors, and textures, in analogy to how the visual system in animals processes its input.
+In the case of an image, the lowest layers might come to detect edges, colors, and textures, by analogy with how the visual system in animals processes its input.
 In particular, the automatic design of visual features such as those obtained by sparse coding :cite:`olshausen1996emergence` remained an open challenge until the advent of modern CNNs.
 It was not until :citet:`Dean.Corrado.Monga.ea.2012,le2013building` that the idea of generating features